mui/material-ui/docs/src/pages/system/basics/basics.md

   _Head to the [benchmark folder](https://github.com/mui-org/material-ui/tree/next/benchmark/browser) for a reproduction of these metrics._

   We believe that for most uses it's **fast enough**, but there are simple workarounds when performance becomes critical.
 For instance, when rendering a list with many items, you can use a CSS child selector to have a single "style injection" point (using d. for the wrapper and a. for each item).

+### API tradeoff

+In the previous versions, we supported the system properties as first class properties on the `Box` component.
+However, as we are extending the system to be a superset of CSS (contains all CSS properties/selectors in addition to custom ones) it's no longer an option to support all properties as first class props.
+This is the main reason why, we decided to support all system properties under one prop - `sx`, which in addition allows developers to define other CSS definitions.

+As we are working on supporting the `sx` on all core components, having the system under one prop, helps us in order to avoid collision with the properties, that may already exists on the components, like `color`.

+Finally, having the props under one property, helps to easily differentiate the component's prop versus the props defined for the sole purpose of styling.

 ## Usage